You Could Be Mine

-"You Could Be Mine" is a song by American rock band Guns N' Roses from their fourth studio album, Use Your Illusion II.
-The song was released on June 21, 1991, as the first single from the Use Your Illusion albums.
-The song was originally released as a song in director James Cameron's 1991 film, Terminator 2: Judgment Day.
-Backed with "Civil War" from Use Your Illusion II, the single reached number 29 on the US Billboard Hot 100, number three on the UK Singles Chart, and number one in Finland and Spain.
+"You Could Be Mine" is a song by American rock band Guns N' Roses from their fourth studio album, Use Your Illusion II (1991).
+The song was released on June 25, 1991, as the first single from the Use Your Illusion albums.
+The song was also included in the 1991 science fiction action film Terminator 2: Judgment Day.
+Backed with "Civil War", also from Use Your Illusion II, the single reached number 29 on the US Billboard Hot 100, number three on the UK Singles Chart, and number one in Finland and Spain.
 It became a top-five hit in more than 10 additional countries.

+Composition

+You Could Be Mine is described as a hard rock, heavy metal, and glam metal song.

 History

+Slash states that the song's writing began at the first preproduction session for Appetite for Destruction.
 "You Could Be Mine" was selected to be included in the James Cameron film Terminator 2: Judgment Day.
-Arnold Schwarzenegger had the band members over for dinner at his own home to negotiate the deal.
+Arnold Schwarzenegger had the band members over for dinner at his home to negotiate the deal.